caiofilipini/grpc-weather/README.md

 ## Building and running

-You will need to [install protoc](https://github.com/google/protobuf/blob/master/INSTALL.txt) and [protoc-gen-go](https://github.com/golang/protobuf) in order to generate the server and client stubs.
+You will need to [install protoc](https://github.com/google/protobuf/blob/master/INSTALL.txt) and the [protoc-gen-go](https://github.com/golang/protobuf) plugin in order to generate server and client stubs.

 Additionally, you will need an [openweathermap.org API key](http://openweathermap.org/appid).